Knoxville Environmental Field Office

 The Division of Radiological Health is responsible for protecting Tennesseans and the environment from the hazards associated with ionizing radiation.
 They regulate the use and possession of radioactive materials and radiation producing machines, and respond to accidents involving radiation.

-The Recreation Educational Services Division provides parks and recreation grants, parks and recreation planning, and parks and recreation technical assistance to governments in Tennessee.
+The Recreation Resources Division provides parks and recreation grants, parks and recreation planning, and parks and recreation technical assistance to governments in Tennessee.
 The grant programs also support and protect the natural and cultural resources of our state park system and provide funding for community park development, trails development and land acquisition.
 The division also houses the state’s Greenways and Trails program, which encourages Tennessee communities to save special green spaces.

-Recreational Services Coordinator/PARTAS Manager
+Recreational Resources Coordinator/PARTAS Manager:

 Remediation, Hazardous Substance Site & Brownfields Cleanup